Driver safety and rights

 You are entitled to have a decision reviewed or appealed.
 This may include a decision to issue an infringement or cancel a driver's licence.

 For further assistance, please contact the Department of Transport's On-demand Transport.

-When a passenger leaves the vehicle without paying, drivers should report the fare evasion to their taxi dispatch or booking service.
+When a passenger leaves the vehicle without paying, drivers should report the fare evasion to their booking service.

 Department of Transport does not investigate fare evasions.

 Information on your options for recovery of the unpaid fare as a debt can be obtained through the Magistrate's Court of Western Australia - Civil Matters or via phone (08) 9425 2222.